codelibs/elasticsearch-river-web/README.md

               },

 The above is, if a string value of body element in HTML contains "Elasticsearch", set "yes" to "flag" property.

+### Create Index For Crawling (1.0.0 - 1.1.0)

+River Web Plugin needs 'robot' index for web crawling.
+Therefore, in version 1.0.0 - 1.1.0, you need to create it before starting the crawl.
+Type the following commands to create 'robot' index:

+    $ curl -XPUT 'localhost:9200/robot/'

+As of 1.1.1, "robot" index is created automatically.

 ## FAQ